Assistant Baseball Coach

 Campus or Site Location: Greeneville

-Andy Collins is beginning his first season on the baseball coaching staff at Tusculum College.
+Andy Collins is the assistant baseball coaching staff at Tusculum College.

 Collins assists with all operations of the program and works with the TC outfielders, and assist with pitchers, catchers and hitters.
 He is also responsible for team’s weight and conditioning programs along with several recruiting areas.